What Animals Can’t Swim? (5 Examples With Pictures)

 Some animal species are natural-born swimmers, while other animals can’t swim.
 Although many animals are not born with the ability to swim, instead they learn that skill over time.

-But are there any animals that never manage to master swimming ability?
-What animals can’t swim?
+But are there any animals that never manage to master their swimming ability?
+In other words, what animals can’t swim?

 There are more than 8 million animal species in the world, but only a few animals can not swim.
 Chimpanzees, gorillas, tortoises, hippos, and giraffes can’t swim mainly because of their physical structure.
 Unlike hippos, all of them avoid going into deep water since the consequences of not being able to swim can be fatal.